cypress-io/github-action/README.md

 ### Record test results on Cypress Cloud

-By setting the parameter `record` to `true`, you can record your test results into the [Cypress Cloud](https://on.cypress.io/cloud).
-Read the [Cypress Cloud documentation](https://on.cypress.io/guides/cloud/introduction) to learn how to sign up and create a Cypress Cloud project.
+By setting the parameter `record` to `true`, you can record your test results into [Cypress Cloud](https://on.cypress.io/cloud).
+Read the [Cypress Cloud setup](https://on.cypress.io/cloud/get-started/setup) documentation to learn how to sign up to Cypress Cloud, to create and set up a [Cloud project](https://on.cypress.io/cloud/account-management/projects) to get the required `projectId` and record key for recording.

+- The `projectId` can either be stored in the [Cypress Configuration File](https://on.cypress.io/app/references/configuration#Configuration-File) or passed to the action as an environment variable `CYPRESS_PROJECT_ID`.
+In the example below, it is retrieved from a [GitHub secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) variable.

+- The record key is passed to the action as an environment variable `CYPRESS_RECORD_KEY`.
+We recommend you treat this value as sensitive and store it as a [GitHub secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) variable, so that access is restricted.

-We recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
+- We recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
 This will allow correctly identifying every build and avoid confusion when re-running a build.

 ```yml
 name: Cypress tests